Mister Ed: Making Ed "talk"

-Mister Eds producers left the talents that performed the title role uncredited.
-The show's credits listed Mister Ed as being played only by "Himself."
+Mister Eds producers left the performers of the title role uncredited, the show's credits listing Mister Ed as being played only by "Himself."

-The voice actor for Ed's spoken lines was Allan "Rocky" Lane, a former B-movie cowboy star.
-Sheldon Allman provided Ed's singing voice in episodes; his solo line ("I am Mister Ed") at the close of the show's theme song was provided by its composer, Jay Livingston.
-Allan Lane was alluded to by the producers only as "an actor who prefers to remain nameless."
-After the show became a hit, Lane campaigned the producers for screen credit but accepted a raise in salary instead.
+Ed's spoken lines were provided by Allan "Rocky" Lane, a former B-movie cowboy star.
+Lane was staying with Hilton when Simon and Lubin heard his voice during a publicity shoot at Hilton's ranch.
+He agreed to take the part only if his name was kept off the credits.
+During filming, he read Ed's lines into a microphone at the edge of the set.
+After the show became a hit, Lane asked for screen credit; Simon argued that the "played by himself" credit had convinced younger viewers that Ed really talked, and gave Lane a raise instead.
+After the third season, the producers auditioned for replacements for Lane, but no one else fit the role.

-The horse Bamboo Harvester portrayed Ed throughout the run.
-Ed's stablemate, a quarter horse named Pumpkin, also served as Bamboo Harvester's stunt double for the show.
-Pumpkin later appeared again in the television series Green Acres.
+Sheldon Allman provided Ed's singing voice.
+The solo line "I am Mister Ed" at the close of the theme song was sung by its composer, Jay Livingston.

+Another palomino, Pumpkin, reportedly served as Bamboo Harvester's body double.

-Bamboo Harvester's trainer was Les Hilton.
-To create the impression that Ed was having a conversation, Hilton initially used a thread technique he had employed for Lubin's earlier Mule films; in time, though, this became unnecessary.
-As actor Alan Young recounted: "It was initially done by putting a piece of nylon thread in his mouth.
+Hilton had trained the mule for Lubin's Francis films.
+Alan Young recalled: "It was initially done by putting a piece of nylon thread in his mouth.
 But Ed actually learned to move his lips on cue when the trainer touched his hoof.
 In fact, he soon learned to do it when I stopped talking during a scene!
 Ed was very smart."

-Reports circulated during and after the show's run that the talking effect was achieved by crew members applying peanut butter to the horse's gums.
-Alan Young said in later interviews that he invented the story.
-"Al Simon and Arthur Lubin, the producers, suggested we keep the method [of making the horse appear to talk] a secret because they thought kids would be disappointed if they found out the technical details of how it was done, so I made up the peanut butter story, and everyone bought it."
+Reports circulated during and after the show's run that the talking effect was achieved by applying peanut butter to the horse's gums.
+In his 1994 memoir Young declined to describe the method, saying only that it was Hilton's invention, was painless, and was "a little like having peanut butter stuck under your top lip".
+He later said he had invented the peanut butter story: "Al Simon and Arthur Lubin, the producers, suggested we keep the method a secret because they thought kids would be disappointed if they found out the technical details of how it was done, so I made up the peanut butter story, and everyone bought it."

-Young added that Bamboo Harvester saw trainer Les Hilton as the disciplinarian father figure.
-When scolded by Hilton for missing a cue, the horse would move to Young for comfort, treating the actor as a mother figure.
-Hilton told Young this was a positive development.
+Hilton told Young that he was Ed's "father image", who had to scold him, while Young's job was to have "motherly appeal".
+When Hilton cracked his whip (only as a sound; Young wrote that Ed was never struck), the horse would put his chin on Young's shoulder for comfort.